Mary Macqueen: Life, training and influences

 Macqueen was born Mary McCartney Ballantine, elder daughter of Mr and Mrs A. D. Ballantine, in Carlton, Victoria, on 29 January 1912.
 Inspired by her grandmother's drawings, and encouraged by her parents, she developed a love for drawing from early childhood.
 Her primary and secondary schooling was at the Princes Hill State School, Mount Albert Central School and the Methodist Ladies College in Melbourne.
 She studied commercial art for one year in 1927 at the Swinburne Technical College, and took private drawing lessons with Catherine Hardess in 1928 at Hawthorn.

 In 1930, at the age of eighteen, she married (Thomas) Allan Macqueen or McQueen, son of Rev. Finlay McQueen (died 18 November 1934), a widowed accountant and fruit exporter with two sons, Frederick and Allan.
 Over the ensuing ten years she did very little drawing and was instead occupied with raising those two and her own daughter and two sons, born between 1931 and 1935.
 In 1939 Macqueen resumed her drawing and also began to experiment with watercolour painting.
 In 1941 she returned to Swinburne Technical College to study with William Dargie for a term.
 Her subject matter during this period consisted of everyday domestic scenes at her home, and the buildings, landscapes and people of Melbourne.
 In March 1945 she held her first solo exhibition of watercolours at the Kozminsky Galleries in Melbourne.
 In 1946 she attended drawing sessions with George Bell, who spoke to her about Cubism, Georges Braque and Rauol Dufy.
 However, her intuitive drawing style was at odds with his highly structural approach and she ceased the lessons when her fourth child was born.
+Dorothy exhibited annually with the Victorian Artists Society, but faced the prevalent prejudice against those of her gender; of her contribution to its October 1950 Spring exhibition, critic Alan Warren was slighting: "Women painters, such as Violet Mclnnes, Dora Serle, Marjorie Woolcock, Dorothy Stephen, Roma Ward, Lesley Sinclair and Mary Macqueen have produced some competent pictures in their respective spheres."